cpluz-shrijayan/Jetson/CSI Camera/README.md

 # CSI-Camera
 Simple example of using a MIPI-CSI(2) Camera (like the Raspberry Pi Version 2 camera) with the NVIDIA Jetson Developer Kits with CSI camera ports.
 This includes the recent Jetson Nano and Jetson Xavier NX.
-This is support code for the article on JetsonHacks: https://wp.me/p7ZgI9-19v

 For the Nanos and Xavier NX, the camera should be installed in the MIPI-CSI Camera Connector on the carrier board.
 The pins on the camera ribbon should face the Jetson module, the tape stripe faces outward.